Open menu with table of contents Lecture Organization

 • Show a quick overview of your app on the emulator or device

-• Present code parts or tests which are interesting (e.g. specific for your project, challenging, ...)
+• Present your code parts or tests which are interesting (e.g. specific for your project, challenging, ...)

 Hardware rental

-• In order to conduct the assigments and develop iOS apps you need Apple Hardware.
+• In order to conduct the assignments and develop iOS apps you need Apple Hardware.

 • If you do not have your own Apple laptop, you can borrow one for the semester.